 The people on Friday for the future do not all know each other but they are always in a touch.
 Communication works like a chain.
 The local assemblies choose two contacts that are included in a national chat.

-Like Federica Gasbarro, 24 years old, representative of the Roman assembly.
+Like Federica Gasbarro, 24 years old, activist of the Roman assembly.
 Federica, by the way, was the only Italian who on September 21st participated in the Youth Summit, the youth climate summit that was held in New York.
 Each participant presented their project to combat climate change and global warming.
 She outlined a proposal related to the ring photobioreactor that uses plant breathing, which involves the absorption of carbon dioxide, and the production of oxygen, to clean the air in particularly polluted areas.
 These aquariums, populated with algae, are vertical cylinders, occupy little space and do not take away from an aesthetic point of view.

 A project worthy of a scientist, yet she says of herself: "I am truly like any other girl.
 I have a passion for TV shows: from Game of Thrones to Grey's Anatomy, from Dr. House to Suits with Meghan Markle.
 And I literally love the Avengers, I'm also an avid reader.”
 Among her favorite books are: “Little Women, the Portrait of Dorian Gray, A Thousand Splendid Suns and Khaled Hosseini's The Kite Runner.
 And the list goes on.”